BRYANT LEGAL GROUP

 • Conditions involving subjective or self-reported symptoms (e.g., fibromyalgia, degenerative disc disease, chronic fatigue syndrome) may have stricter requirements for objective medical evidence and/or be limited to a shorter benefit period.

-• Disabilities that result from workplace injuries are typically covered under a worker’s compensation claim.
+• Disabilities that result from workplace injuries are typically covered under a workers’ compensation claim, with disputes typically handled by the Illinois Workers’ Compensation Commission.
 Your long-term disability coverage may not apply or only pay a partial benefit.

 Complex Procedures and Tight Deadlines